ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 ### **iv.
 OCR**

 MagicSharepoint utilizes Optical Character Recognition technology to convert text from image-based documents into machine-readable text.
 This offers users greater flexibility in input data formats.
 The algorithm takes an intermediate place between the user upload process and embeddings creation.

+MagicSharepoint leverages an existing OCR solution - AWS Textract, considering the complexitity and high-accuracy it requires.
+This choice also facilitates scalability, reducing development time and maintenance overhead.

 **Features.**
 1. **Document upload.** The system automatically identifies the format of uploaded file and OCR gets triggered if image-based inputs.